opi9a/cryptfolio/README.md

 will return

-    COIN          PRICE        UNITS       VALUE
+    COIN           PRICE        UNITS        VALUE       SHARE
-    bitcoin    1,778.79         1.34    2,378.25
+    bitcoin     1,837.94         1.34        2,457       79.4%
-    dogecoin       0.00    99,999.99      209.99
+    dogecoin        0.00    99,999.99          214        6.9%
-    monero        32.63        12.34      402.71
+    monero         34.32        12.34          424       13.7%

-    TOTAL                                  2,991
+    TOTAL                                            3,095
-    (non bitcoin                             613)
+    (non bitcoin                                       637)

-Lines beginning `#` will be ignored.
+Lines in the config file beginning `#` will be ignored.
 It fails if lines are empty.

+Can also pass a config file by name in the command line.

-Check http://coinmarketcap.com/api/ for the API, or https://api.coinmarketcap.com/v1/ticker/ to work out naming conventions (returns all data).
+Check http://coinmarketcap.com/api/ for the API, or https://api.coinmarketcap.com/v1/ticker/limit=20 to work out naming conventions (returns all data).